How I Can Help You

 A Bit More About Me

 I have worked in the computer industry and as a technical writer.
 Footnotes don’t scare me.
 As a visual artist, I have created award-winning night photography.
-In my spare time, I enjoy reading (surprise!).
-I also actively participate in editor groups and further my editing skills through conferences and webinars.
+In my spare time, I try to keep in shape and (surprise!) enjoy reading.

 On the Services page, read more about how I can help you.